 Preliminary Automated Conservation Assessments (PACA) may help the process along, as suggested by this paper, in which researchers used the RAINBIO dataset of tropical African plants to carry out a simultaneous extinction risk analysis of more than 22,000 vascular plant species in tropical Africa.
 The authors used GBIF-mediated data to filter out non-endemics with wide distributions outside the continent.

-The final results of the PACA analysis based on both two IUCN Red List criteria placed more than 30 per cent of species in the "likely/potentially threatened" category—with highest proportion of these found in Ethiopia, West Africa, Central Tanzania and southern DR Congo.
+The final results of the PACA analysis, based on two IUCN Red List criteria, placed more than 30 per cent of species in the "likely/potentially threatened" category—with highest proportion of these found in Ethiopia, West Africa, Central Tanzania and southern Democratic Republic of the Congo.